 Namaste, and thank you for reading.

-*If you or someone you know in the Woodbridge, VA area would be interested in exploring using intuition to create an abstract acrylic pour, please contact Cindy at email@example.com to book a class.
+*If you or someone you know in the Hopewell, VA area would be interested in exploring using intuition to create an abstract acrylic pour, please contact Cindy at firstname.lastname@example.org to book a class.

-Classes offered for donations, max 2 people per class.
-After delving within, each person will create on a canvas of their choice: 5X7 to 16×20.
-Paint, pouring medium, canvas, tools and a spot of tea, coffee, or wine are included.
+Classes offered at $40 per person, max 6 people per class.
+After delving within, you will create on a canvas of your choice with colors of your choice: up to 11X14 inches.
+Paint, pouring medium, canvas, and tools are included.
 Pours take 3 weeks to cure before adding a gloss finish.
 When your masterpiece is complete, I will contact you to arrange for pickup.